 Erosion is generally defined as the destabilization of the ground surface and the transfer of surface soils from one location to another.
 It commonly occurs when precipitation (rain or snowmelt) flows over the ground surface.
-The extent and severity of erosion depends on the type of soil, type and condition of soil cover (e.g., vegetation), climate and topography.
+The extent and severity of erosion depends on the type of soil, the type and condition of soil cover (e.g., vegetation), local climate and site topography.
 Site disturbance increases the risk of erosion unless controls are in place to manage erosion and sediment runoff.
 Erosion concerns are typically relevant during construction or related project activities.

 If soil enters a watercourse (either directly or through a storm sewer) the sediment can impair water quality and have an adverse effect on aquatic habitat.
-Suspended sediment can directly affect aquatic biota through impairment of respiration.
+Suspended sediment can directly affect aquatic biota as it may impair respiration.
 Indirectly, sedimentation can inhibit plant productivity and damage spawning areas.
-Deposited sediments can also reduce the capacity of a watercourse and potentially increase flooding risks.
+Deposited sediments can also reduce the capacity of a watercourse and potentially increase flood risk.

-Legislation, regulations, codes and standards under the jurisdiction of the three levels of government (federal, provincial and municipal) may influence project-related requirements in the WT Development Area.
+Legislation, regulations, codes, and standards under the jurisdiction of the three levels of government (federal, provincial and municipal) may influence project-related requirements in the DWA.
 Each is described in the following sections.

-The federal Fisheries Act applies to all waters that provide fish habitat and prohibits the damage to fish habitat and the release of deleterious substances to aquatic environments.
-Harmful alteration, disruption or destruction of fish habitat requires authorization and determination of appropriate mitigation and/or compensation.
+The federal Fisheries Act establishes protections to fish and fish habitat in all waters frequented by fish.
+Subsection 36(3) prohibits the deposit of deleterious substances into the water frequented by fish, or to any place, under any conditions, where they may enter waters frequented by fish.
+The Act also protects against the 'death of fish, other than by fishing' and the harmful alteration, disruption, or destruction of fish habitat.
+Projects that potentially involve disruption to fish or fish habitat requires authorization and determination of appropriate mitigation and/or compensation.
 To avoid disruptions or damage to fish habitat, activities undertaken near a watercourse must implement erosion and sediment controls.
 Part 8 of the CEPA outlines the requirements for environmental emergency plans for unplanned or accidental releases of a substance into the environment.

 The Ontario EPA and the Ontario Water Resources Act (OWRA) both aim to protect and manage the quality and quantity of surface water and groundwater.
 Discharging or depositing material in any water or on any bank that may degrade the quality of surface water such as rivers, streams or lakes is prohibited.
 Sediment released from a site could also result in a discharge to a water body and subsequent quality degradation.
-Provincial approvals through a C of A, with demonstrated erosion and sediment control for stormwater management, are required for projects that may contribute to erosion in the WT Development Area.
+Provincial approvals through a C of A, with demonstrated erosion and sediment control for stormwater management, are required for projects that may contribute to erosion in the DWA.